thelonejordan/flight_controller/DOCS.md

 ## I2C REGISTER SETTINGS

-this part describes the register settings of MPU 6050 and HMC5883L
+register settings of MPU 6050:

 ```
-MPU 6050

 Reset value of all registers: 0x00 (13 to 117)
 Exceptions: Register 107 : 0x40
             Register 117 : 0x68